partlycrazy/govtech-ukhackathon/_year_2021/04-faq.md

 - You will receive a confirmation email from us on successful registration.

 <b style="color:#695db1">I entered my details incorrectly when filling in the registration form.</b>
 - There is no need to resubmit another registration form.
-Feel free to email us at codefiesta.21@gmail.com to inform us of the error and we will amend it on our end.
+Feel free to email us at contact@codefiesta.sg to inform us of the error and we will amend it on our end.

 <b style="color:#695db1">I would like to add/ change/ remove a member.
 How do we do so?</b>
-- Feel free to email us at codefiesta.21@gmail.com.
+- Feel free to email us at contact@codefiesta.sg.
 Please contact us well in advance of the event.
 We will try our best to accede to your request on a case-by-case basis.

 <b style="color:#695db1">Can I register for the workshops without taking part in the competition?</b>
 - Most definitely!
 You would still be required to complete the registration form and indicate it [there](https://go.gov.sg/codefiesta2021).

 <b style="color:#695db1">What if I still have more questions?</b>
-- If your questions are not addressed in our FAQs, kindly reach out to us at codefiesta.21@gmail.com!
+- If your questions are not addressed in our FAQs, kindly reach out to us at contact@codefiesta.sg!
 If it is relevant to more people, we will add it in this FAQ section.